The Serengeti: The Ultimate African Safari

 This is the Serengeti.
 Wild, untamed and transient.

 The Serengeti’s main attraction is the annual wildebeest migration.
-Notwithstanding the drama and thrills of the Great Migration, game viewing in the Serengeti is exceptional all year round.
+Notwithstanding the drama and thrills of the Great Migration, however game viewing in the Serengeti is exceptional all year round.
 Typically, the Green Season (December through March) sees newborn calving across the southern plains.
 The herds move into the western Serengeti between May and July and assemble at the Grumeti River to cross over into the northern part of the reserve.
 If you’re wanting to visit during the dramatic Mara River crossings, then August through October is the best time to go.

 As one of the most spectacular wildlife wonders on the planet, the annual wildebeest migration enthralls yearly.